 Yes!
 The cost of lunch is included in the camp tuition.
 Campers will be given a choice of two hot entrées to select from.
 In addition, they always have access to fresh fruit, salad bar, deli meat sandwiches, PB & J or the very popular Nutella!
 We also have fresh baked cookies on almost a daily basis!
 Our goal is to offer nutritious, kid-friendly options.
 Campers are free to pack their own lunch.
 There is always water and lemonade or iced tea available at every meal.

 The majority of camp injuries are minor scrapes, bumps and bruises.
 We plan to have medical personnel on campus from 8:45-3:30 to care for the medical needs of our campers.
 We will also have access to medical personnel on call.
 In the event of serious injury, parents will be notified and appropriate decision will be made as to whether camper should be transported to nearest medical facility.

-Yes!
-Providing there are enough interested families we can contract a local bus transportation company to pick up and drop off local families.
-This is an expensive service but one that can be added for $160 per week.
+We have explored providing bus service in the past but the cost has been prohibitive.
+Bus service is an expensive service that, providing enough families requested it, could possibly be added for $150 per week.
 The bus service usually has a 7-9 mile radius from campus where they will pick up and drop off campers.
-Route design, pick up and drop off times are done by the transportation company.
-Camp Concepts does not control aspects related to this service of convenience.
-We are not permitted to transport campers who are not registered for Kindergarten for the coming start of the next school year.
+We would not be permitted to transport campers who are not registered for Kindergarten for the coming start of the next school year.